Receipt & Payment

 The receipt and payment of materials and services is as important as ordering itself.
-This section discusses what is undertaken to ensure that the items and services WHOI ordered are the items and services we received and paid.
+This section discusses WHOI internal process to ensure that the items and services WHOI orders are the items and services we receive.

-Unlike other organizations you may be familiar with, WHOI does not separate the ordering and payment processing.
-The Procurement Office is responsible for the traditional functions performed at other institutions by Purchasing and Accounts Payable.
+WHOI coordinates the ordering and payment processing of its orders.
+Under the Finance and Accounting departments, The Procurement Office bears the responsibility of procurement and Accounts Payable handles payment for goods and services.
+Both departments are located in GEOSECS and work closely together.
 This gives our Procurement Team member a unique view of the entire transaction, creating an environment where the person responsible for processing the payment also has intimate knowledge of what was ordered.

-Members of the Receiving Team will verify the quantity of items received against the quantity ordered on a Purchase Order using the Bi-Tech receiving module.
+Members of the Receiving Team will verify the quantity of items received against the quantity ordered on a Purchase Order using the SunGard OneSolution receiving module.
 They will visually inspect for damages and refuse items that appear to have extensive damage.

 When an item does not meet your specification or is damaged, contact your Procurement team member immediately.
 He/she will assist you in returning the item and negotiating a remedy with the supplier.
 The Procurement team member can obtain an RMA number for a returning order, but the return is not processed through Procurement.
 You need to repack your order and enter the shipping request.

-Whether a shipment is received though Central Receiving or is shipped directly to you, a packing slip is usually provided by the supplier.
+In the event that a shipment bypasses Central Receiving and is shipped directly to you, the packing slip that is provided by the supplier is a critical document.
 This document commonly shows a shipping number, the Purchase Order number, the quantity ordered, the quantity shipped and, when applicable, the quantity back ordered.
 It is your record of what was sent to you by the supplier and is used to track the shipment throughout the system.
-Please retain this form for your reference.
+Please submit a copy of this to firstname.lastname@example.org and retain this form for your reference.

 Invoices & Discounts